ARM-software/psa-api/doc/crypto/api/ops/signature.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The ML-DSA signature and verification scheme is defined in :cite-title:`FIPS204`.
-`[FIPS204]` defines three parameter sets which provide differing security strengths.
+ML-DSA has three parameter sets which provide differing security strengths.

-ML-DSA keys are large: 1.2kB - 2.5kB for the public key, and triple that for the key pair.
+ML-DSA keys are large: 1.2--2.5kB for the public key, and triple that for the key pair.
 ML-DSA signatures are much larger than those for RSA and Elliptic curve schemes, between 2.4kB and 4.6kB, depending on the selected parameter set.

 See `[FIPS204]` §4 for details on the parameter sets, and the key and generated signature sizes.